Bolt vs Patreon: employee equity compared

 Bolt grants RSU — no exercise cost.
 Your equity vests and converts to cash or shares automatically at a liquidity event.
 Patreon grants ISO/NSO with strike prices from $14–$22.

-The secondary market is pricing Bolt at a +4% premium over its last primary round ($8.4B → $8.7B).
-Patreon trades at +2% over its last round ($4B → $4.1B).
-A higher secondary premium signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.
+Bolt has no recent verified secondary signal — only the primary round ($8.4B) is shown.
+Patreon has no recent verified secondary signal.
+A higher secondary premium typically signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.

 Revenue and growth